 Online HPLC Training Course: About

-Our typical customers are research & development (R&D) departments of big pharma, food and agriculture enterprises as well as smaller pharma/biotech companies that develop their own routine HPLC methods or use HPLC in their research work.
+Our typical customers are R&D and QC departments of big pharma, food and agriculture enterprises as well as smaller pharma/biotech companies that develop their own routine HPLC methods or use HPLC in their research work.